Gender inequality in the United States: Social attitudes

 While attitudes towards gender and societal roles were increasingly egalitarian for many years, the growth in support for equity dipped in the mid-1990s.
 Data from the General Social Survey's questions about gender roles used to track gender attitudes reveals that the previously rapidly growing egalitarian attitudes that reflected the blossoming gender revolution began plateauing or even decreasing during the mid-1990s.
 The gender revolution had stalled, with some of the lowest points occurring in 2006.
 After 2006, however, there was a rebound, and by 2012, egalitarian gender attitudes were back up.

 Several patterns can be traced through the General Social Survey Gender Attitudes Scale data.
 Higher levels of education correlate with attitudes higher in egalitarianism.
 When the gender revolution was beginning to get back on track in the 2000s, the group that experienced the greatest increase in the extent of egalitarian attitudes was the conservatives.
 Overall, while the gaps in egalitarian views between generations are decreasing for newer generations, each subsequent generation continues to hold more egalitarian attitudes than the generations before it.

-The attitudes and behavior patterns regarding gender in the United States are also present in its politics and government.
-These patterns indicate that older generations' viewpoints and beliefs directly impact the level of female political ambition and participation.
-One of the impacts is that gender stereotypes existing in society have a differential effect on male and female politicians due to the systemic disadvantages of our societal structure.
-A solution or explanation that can reduce these disadvantages is the "generational argument," which suggests that women's representation will only improve as younger women come of age, fully participate as citizens, and run for office.
-However, despite how active women are in politics, there is no definitive or proven solution to address all gender disparities in our political systems.
-As stated in a research study by Thomsen (2020) "women are less likely to consider running for office and less likely to be encouraged to run than their male counterparts."